jp-ojon/github-gists/README.md

 - projects: use: viewport   : Screen size, adjust accordingly

 ## Recommendations
 - **Note:** It is not recommended to use npx run test:all and run all tests across all browsers in parallel.
-Please run test for chromium, firefox and webkit separately to avoid flakiness, inconsistent browser behaviours, insufficient resources to support the run, etc.
+Please run test for chromium, firefox and webkit separately to avoid flakiness, problems with shared authentication cookies, inconsistent browser behaviours, insufficient resources to support the run, etc.
 - **Resource Management:** Consider running tests in individual browsers to manage resources effectively and reduce flakiness.
 - **Debugging:** If encountering issues, review logs and screenshots to diagnose problems.
 Adjust test cases if needed to handle browser-specific behaviors.